AgtLucas/agtlucas/README.md

 ---

-I'm Lucas da Silva, a Technical Writer by day, and a painter by night (sometimes by the morning as well).
+I'm Lucas da Silva, a Frontend Developer by day, and a painter by night (sometimes by the morning as well).

 <!--
 **AgtLucas/agtlucas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.